To provide health education and professional opportunities that promote development and optimal patient care.

 Types of activities

-Our educational activities include department-specific and specialty-specific conferences, live symposiums, single or multi-topic seminars and workshops, standardized performance assessment lab, simulation lab, case presentations, regularly scheduled series, tumor boards, journal clubs, and enduring materials.
+Our educational activities include department-specific and specialty-specific conferences, on-site and/or on-line, single or multi-topic seminars and workshops, standardized performance assessment lab, simulation lab, case presentations, regularly scheduled series, tumor boards, journal clubs, and enduring materials.

 Interactions between educators and participants are encouraged through case presentations, panel discussion, question and answer sessions, audience response system technology which encourages participation and document learning, breakout sessions with specialty tracks, and hands-on laboratory sessions.
 The educational design, instructional method and learning format for each event is chosen to best serve the needs and learning objectives of the planned activity.